francesco-paolo-donofrio/francesco-paolo-donofrio/README.md

 ## Hi There!

 Welcome to my personal GitHub page!
-I'm Francesco, a Full Stack Web Developer passionate about pizza and programming 😄.
+I'm Francesco, a Full Stack Web Developer passionate about programming and pizza 🍕😄.

 During my training, I delved into the use of Frontend and Backend technologies such as HTML, CSS e Sass, JavaScript, Vite.js, Vue.js, and Node.js, as well as MySQL, PHP, and Laravel.